danielebruneo/remarkable2-hacks/README.md

 Please notice that:
 - you may need (depending on your firmware) to replace the first line with `wget -k http://toltec-dev.org/bootstrap` bypassing wget SSL checks.
-- the second line performs a check against the actual installer content, so it will vary when a new version is release, so refer to the toltec repo for the latest version
+- the second line performs a check against the actual installer content, so it will vary when a new version is released, so refer to the toltec repo for the latest version

 ### Compatibility
-While not every package there has been tested for RM2 compatibility, many of them should work, once you setup rm2fb.
+While not every package there has been tested for RM2 compatibility, many should work, once you setup rm2fb.

 ### Additional notes
 If you want to use the *testing* branch, with the latest beta features, follow this instructions: